lacchain/Ethereum-Benchmark/README.md

 * 10tx/s with 58.5kB on each transaction (4 000 000).
 The following graphic show how a regular node was exposed during 30 minutes.
 <img src="graphs/10-txsPerSec-58500-bytesperTx-30-minutes-resume.png">

 * Lets analyze the graph in only ONE MINUTE in order to see the offset between the stimulus and response.
-10tx/s with 58.5kB on each transaction (4 000 000)
+10tx/s with 58.5kB on each transaction (4 000 000 gas)
 <img src="graphs/10-txsPerSec-58500-bytesperTx-1-minutes-resume.png">

 * rate(tx/s) Vs Gas/tx